 Vision, hearing, and scoliosis tests are provided periodically (for certain students) by qualified personnel.
 If the results indicate that additional tests are needed, the parents of the child are notified.

 Participation in school-sponsored activities is an excellent way for students to develop talents, serve their community, acquire new skills and build strong friendships with other students.
 IC is fortunate to be able to offer many clubs and organizations for students to grow and develop outside of the classroom.
-Clubs availability depends on availability of club leaders.
+Club availability depends on the availability of club sponsors.

 Along with Student Government, the following clubs/organizations are currently available at IC.

-- Spelling and geography bees pit a student from each classroom grades 4-8 against one another in a bid for spelling or geography mastery.
+- Spelling Bee pits a student from each classroom grades 4-8 against one another in a bid for spelling mastery.
 The school winner then goes on to compete in the county bee.

 - Handbells (2nd grade).
 Handbells meet once a week and practice songs to play at both school and weekend Masses.

-- Chiors Seraphim Choir (grades 3-5) and Junior High Choir (grades 6-8) meet once a week and perform at school Masses.
-Some members are selected to cantor as well.
+- Choirs Seraphim Choir (grades 3-5) and Junior High Choir (grades 6-8) meet once a week and perform at school Masses.
+Some members are selected for cantor as well.

 - Mathletes (grades 7-8) are the best and brightest junior math students.
 They meet at specific times throughout the year to prepare for the Mu Alpha Theta competition held in February.

-While IC School does not have school-base scout troops such as Boy Scout, Girl Scout or Little Flower Girl (a Catholic-based club for girls in kindergarten and up) troops, we work cooperatively with local troop leaders and parent volunteers to ensure any interested child may participate.
+While IC School does not have school-based scout troops such as Boy Scout, Girl Scout, or Little Flower Girl (a Catholic-based club for girls in kindergarten and up) troops, we work cooperatively with local troop leaders and parent volunteers to ensure any interested child may participate.